bbatsov/blog/_posts/2011-05-08-jvm-langs-scala.markdown

    * Poor metaprogramming support - statically typed system limit very much the magic you can do in you programs.
 Metaprogramming is actually considered a black art in many statically type languages.
+In a functional statically typed language higher-order functions can compensate a lot in that department.
+Scala happens to be one such language, Haskell - another.
    * Generally statically type languages are a bit more verbose - mostly because the code is full of type annotations (languages like Scala and Haskell, however, have found the cure for this ailment - [type inference](http://www.codecommit.com/blog/scala/what-is-hindley-milner-and-why-is-it-cool))
    * No support for duck typing causes you to often link classes in hierarchies that you'd rather avoid if you had the chance to.
+Type classes in Haskell and implicit conversions in Scala, however, tend to alleviate this problem.

 # A whirlwind tour of Scala